Medicare Basics

 Have these items handy:

-• Bank account information, if they choose the automatic payment option (paper bill or or Social Security deduction options also available)
+- Bank account information if they choose automatic payment (paper bill or Social Security deduction options also available).

 Be sure they qualify for Medicare and that they live where the plan they are interested in is available.
 Look at the plan choices.